ashrafhashem/carlease/Documentation/Installation Guide.md

 `config.hfcProtocol = 'grpc';`

+2. If you want to use use File based keystore, set property

+`config.useCloudantStore = false `

+3. If you want to use cloudantKeyStore update the property

+`config.cloudant_url= <credentials.url>`  from the cloudant service instance in bluemix.

+You need to do either 2 or 3 when running locally using docker or connecting to bluemix peer.
 More information on the configuration file can be found in [Server Side.md](/Documentation/Server Side.md)

 ####Connecting to a non-default NodeJS server####